Churina-Margaery/some-company/README.md

 - Implemented a consistent color scheme
 - Created reusable styled components for common UI elements
 - Added hover and focus states for better user interaction
-- Sticky header and footer on all pages
+- Sticky header and footer on both pages
 - Used modern CSS features like flexbox and CSS Grid for responsive layouts

 ### Form Implementation